ZhenyaPav/maubot-llm/README.md

 This bot is still in early stages of development, and will probably require tinkering to run it.

+### Character cards

+This bot supports TavernAI character cards (mainly 2.0 version).
+Due to the nature of Matrix chats, the starting message is not used right now, so cards with lots of example messages would likely work better.

 ## TODO:

 - Add proper support for multi character chats (stopping strings currently only include the author of the last message)